Skin sensory receptors: How context affects touch response

 A fibers

 Aβ receptors have thick bundles of myelin that respond best to light touch, like a brush from a feather or a slight skin stretch.
-They can also inhibit nociceptive input from Aδ and C-fibers.
+They can also block nociceptive input from Aδ and C-fibers.

-More rabbit holes: gate control theory of pain, neuromatrix theory of pain
+Related reading: gate control theory of pain, neuromatrix theory of pain

 C fibers